Chuck Yeager, 1st to break sound barrier, dies at 97 - Up News Info

 Sixty-five years later to the minute, on Oct.
 14, 2012, Yeager commemorated the feat, flying in the back seat of an F-15 Eagle as it broke the sound barrier at more than 30,000 feet above California’s Mojave Desert.

 Yeager was born Feb.
-23, 1923, in Myra, a tiny community on the Mud River deep in an Appalachian hollow about 40 miles southwest of Charleston.
+23, 1923, in Myra, a tiny community on the Mud River deep in an Appalachian hollow about 60 kilometres southwest of Charleston.
 The family later moved to Hamlin, the county seat.
 His father was an oil and gas driller and a farmer.

 “What really strikes me looking over all those years is how lucky I was, how lucky, for example, to have been born in 1923 and not 1963 so that I came of age just as aviation itself was entering the modern era,” Yeager said in a December 1985 speech at the Smithsonian Air and Space Museum.